2017/2018(See biographies below)

 Bill Kent, President

-Diane and I moved to Village of Buckhorn in the summer of 2011 when she retired from the TDSB (Toronto District School Board) and while I was still fortunate enough to work from home.
-We were familiar with the area having spent summers at Grandview Park in the 90’s and participated in many of the BCC events along with generally enjoying the local amenities.
-Still, moving here was a leap of faith since growing up ourselves and then raising two kids in suburban Scarborough and later in Whitby is not exactly living in the country.
+Diane and I moved to Buckhorn in the summer of 2011 when she retired from the TDSB.
+I have since also retired after 37 years at a big blue computer company.
+We were familiar with the area having spent summers at Grandview Trailer Park in the 90’s and participated in many of the BCC events along with generally enjoying the local amenities.
+Still, moving here was a leap of faith since growing up and raising two kids in suburban Scarborough and later in Whitby is not exactly living in the country.
 The sense of community, the people, and the activities we’ve found in the area have been a wonderful surprise.
-I’ve worked for 35 years and counting at a large blue I.T. solutions company, managing the business of training in Canada for select software brands for the last 16 years.
-Retirement could be on the horizon.
-We’re normal parents, taking on the usual duties of coaching and extracurricular activities while our children grew up and more recently enjoying the freedom of the empty nest set.
-In our spare time we like to golf in season and are open to most recreational opportunities.
-We love pets, especially dogs, and for the first time in our lives don’t have any.
-We enjoy the rewards of working on home projects at our own pace.
-Our home and community are important to us and we look forward to many years of “living the dream in Buckhorn”.
+We’re year ’round residents and our home and community are important to us.
+We look forward to many years of making new friends and “living the dream in Buckhorn”.

 Linda Dill, Director